-A leisurely start today, we make our way back to Johannesburg.
-We arrive back at the GREENFIRE LODGE JOHANNESBURG in the late afternoon.
+After a leisurely start, and perhaps a short walk in the forest along the banks of the Sabie River, we make our way back to Johannesburg, arriving at the GREENFIRE LODGE JOHANNESBURG in the late afternoon.

 The day by day descriptions published are intended as a rough guideline only.
 Adventure travel by nature is unpredictable, weather patterns, game migrations, road conditions and a multitude of other factors may necessitate itinerary changes that ultimately are for the client’s benefit.
 It is essential that clients are flexible and open minded in this regard.

 Please ensure that you are in possession of valid travel documents for all the countries, (Zimbabwe, Botswana, Zambia, Malawi, Mozambique and South Africa) that you will visit.
 PLEASE NOTE THAT FOR SOME OF THESE COUNTRIES, CERTAIN NATIONALITIES NEED TO APPLY AND OBTAIN THESE VISAS PRIOR TO YOUR TOUR DEPARTURE AS SOME NATIONALITIES CAN NOT GET VISAS AT THE PORT OF ENTRY.
 PLEASE CONSULT YOUR TRAVEL AGENT WITH REGARDS TO VISAS THAT YOU NEED AND WHETHER OR NOT YOU SHOULD GET IT BEFORE YOU DEPART ON TOUR OR NOT.

 1) PORT OF EXIT FROM SOUTH AFRICA AND ENTRY INTO BOTSWANA – GROBLERS BRUG/MARTINS DRIF BORDER ON DAY 1